Grigorije Božović: Biography

 After studying in Prizren, Skopje, Constantinople and Moscow at the Theological Academy, he was appointed professor at the Theological Seminary in Prizren on September 30, 1905.
 In Prizren, he was also the district chief and president of a political municipality for some time.
-Grigorije married his teacher Vasilije, with whom he had a daughter Vukosava who later (1937) married artillery lieutenant Dragoljub Popović "the younger".
+Grigorije married a teacher Vasilija, with whom he had a daughter Vukosava who later (1937) married artillery lieutenant Dragoljub Popović "the younger".